Featured Reviews Sample Library Reviews

 ARTICULATIONS

-As soon as you open Spitfire Symphony Orchestra in the Kontakt sampler, you can immediately see the impressive number of articulations and playing techniques included.
-It is important to note that the Professional edition does not add any new articulations, only new microphone signals.
-Nevertheless, here is a quick recap of the overall content in case you’re new to any of the libraries.
+As soon as you open Spitfire Symphony Orchestra in the Kontakt browser, you can immediately see the impressive number of articulations and playing techniques included.

 Looking deeper into the content, we can see that Spitfire Symphonic Strings has the largest amount of patches of all three main libraries.
 The string section’s long articulation patches are beautifully recorded and show Spitfire’s dedication to offering a truly cinematic-oriented sound.
 From Normale, Flautando, to Con Sordino, the sampled articulations represent an excellent palette of different techniques and textures to choose from.